potassco/potassco.github.io/doc/start.md

 a subset of the language of clingo.

-The foundations and algorithms underlying the grounding and solving technology used in clingo as well as various modeling techniques are described in detail in the [Potassco book](/doc/book/).
+The foundations and algorithms underlying the grounding and solving technology used in clingo as well as various modeling techniques are described in detail in the [Potassco book](/book/).

-Teaching material and links to further tutorials can be found in the [teaching](/doc/teaching/) section;
+Teaching material and links to further tutorials can be found in the [teaching](/teaching/) and [tutorials](/tutorials/) sections;
 similarly the [video](/doc/videos/) section may find your interest.

 # Venturing